Google Translate Disclaimer

 Additional information on alternate water supplies is available on our drinking water advisories webpage.

-• -Change any treatment filters.
+• Replace water treatment filters.

 Source: U.S. Food and Drug Administration, What Consumers Need to Know About Food and Water Safety During Hurricanes, Power Outages, and Floods, June 2018.